tung/ruggrogue/book/user-interface.md

 Above the definition of `YesNoDialogMode` is the `YesNoDialogModeResult` enum.
 When the `YesNoDialogMode` is closed, it returns an instance of `YesNoDialogModeResult` to the mode immediately below it in the mode stack.
 There are three variants: `Yes`, `No` and `AppQuit`.
-The first two variants should be obvious; the `AppQuit` variant will be explained later.
+The first two variants should be obvious; the `AppQuit` variant is explained in the [Event Handling chapter](event-handling.md#the-appquit-event).

 If the game wants to show a yes-or-no prompt, it has to create a `YesNoDialogMode` using the `YesNoDialogMode::new` function.
 There's an example of this when the player chooses to "save and exit" in the options menu.